 I think Perth gets a bit too much bad press.

 Perth’s main Instagram hashtag is #perthisok, people have nicknamed it ‘the nanna state’ and have dubbed WA ‘wait awhile’.
-The city is either forgotten about by travelers to Australia and Australians in the Eastern states, or it’s just thought of as a boring city where nothing ever happens – I actually went for a job interview in Perth where Perth local began it with ‘so why are you living in Perth, the most dull city in the world?’
+The city is either forgotten about by travelers to Australia and Australians in the Eastern states, or it’s just thought of as a boring city where nothing ever happens – I actually went for a job interview in Perth where the local interviewer began with ‘so why are you living in Perth, the most dull city in the world?’

 There’s plenty of reasons to make the trip and travel to Perth.
 So far, I’ve been to all of the Australian capitals except Canberra and Brisbane; and Perth is my favourite.
 For me, Perth is way more than ok.
 Perth is wonderful.

 It’s Perth-ect (get it?) for a short visit, and I’d really recommend travel to Perth on every Australian itinerary.
 But if you’ve got a bit longer; especially if you’re on a working holiday visa or are lucky enough to have an Australian passport, I’d recommend living in Perth for a while.
 Perth’s such a liveable city and I could spend years there any never get bored.